UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 the Free Software Foundation improved the Bourne Shell and as a pun named it the Bourne Again Shell, to symbolize it was now "reborn" with new features.

-Sometimes we might use the words "prompt", “command line”, or "terminal", instead of "shell".
-For the purposes of this lecture, they all refer to the same thing.
-Text-based shells are also called command-line interfaces (CLI) and at the heart of every CLI is a read-evaluate-print loop (REPL).
+Text-based shells are sometimes called command-line interfaces (CLI, or just "the command line") and at the heart of every CLI is a read-evaluate-print loop (REPL).
 When we type a command and press Return (also called Enter) the CLI reads the command, evaluates it (i.e., executes it),